CLICK HERE TO

 that got too close to

-as UNIT.
-And, on a
+And, on a state visit

-Washington, the Prime
+to THE USA, the Prime

 Minister prepares to

-make a crucial
+make a BIG speech,

-forces are working
+are working against

-against him.
+him.

 As the eighth Doctor